testing-library/native-testing-library-docs/website/versioned_docs/version-2.0.0/api-render.md

 ### `queries`

 Queries to bind.
-Overrides the default set from RNTL unless merged.
+Overrides the default queries unless merged.

 ```js
 // Example, a function to traverse table contents